 David Heska Wanbli Weiden, an enrolled member of the Sicangu Lakota nation, is author of the novel WINTER COUNTS (Ecco/HarperCollins, 2020).
 WINTER COUNTS is a New York Times Book Review Editors’ Choice, and was named one of the Best Books of 2020 by Publishers Weekly and Library Journal, one of the 100 Best Books of 2020 by Amazon, and one of the 20 recommended books of the year by the Los Angeles Times.
-The novel was been selected as an Amazon Best Book and Editors’ Pick, Best of the Month by Apple Books, an Indie Next pick, a main selection of the Book of the Month Club, and the November choice of the BuzzFeed Book Club.
-The novel was also nominated for Best Debut Novel and Best Mystery & Thriller in the 2020 Goodreads Choice Awards, and also nominated for Book of the Year by the Book of the Month Club.
+The novel was also selected as an Amazon Best Mystery and Thriller of the year, Best of the Month by Apple Books, an Indie Next pick, and was a main selection of the Book of the Month Club.
+The novel was the November choice of the BuzzFeed Book Club and the Association of Writers & Writing Programs Book Club.
+It was nominated for Best Debut Novel and Best Mystery & Thriller in the 2020 Goodreads Choice Awards, and also nominated for Book of the Year by the Book of the Month Club.

 It was mentioned as one of 2020’s most anticipated books by Library Journal, O, the Oprah Magazine, USA Today, Washington Post, Time, Salon, CrimeReads, Mystery Tribune, BuzzFeed, The Rumpus, Electric Lit, Betches, Shondaland, Dandelion Chandelier, Popsugar, Debutiful, Vol. 1 Brooklyn, Observer, Lit Hub, AARP Magazine, The Millions, The Writer, and Book Riot.